thunderrabbit/barefoot_rob/content/events/2023/04/22cuddle-party-event-in-tokyo.en.md

 #### Where

-[SunLily Yoga Studio](https://sunlily.work/), 5 minutes walk from Ikejiri-Ohashi Station (Denentoshi Line)
+5 minutes walk from Ikejiri-Ohashi Station (Details upon RSVP)

 #### Cost